Windows Protected your PC: Dealing with Windows SmartScreen on Installation

 Make sure you Trust the Vendor!

 You want to make absolutely sure you trust the vendor and the site of the software that you're trying to install.
-Bad things can happen if you install Malware and there's no vetting process if you download from the Web.
+Bad things can happen if you install Malware, and there's no vetting process for any software directly downloaded from the Web.

-Make sure that if you do use the bypass described above you are familiar with the vendor and that the signature of the package matches the vendors contact information.
+If you use the bypass described above, make sure you are familiar with the vendor or the product and check that the signature of the package matches the vendors contact information.

-Here are a couple of examples you can run from the Windows Terminal:
+Here are a couple of examples of package managers you can run from the Windows Terminal:

 winget install MarkdownMonster